LAcoder2/VBA_Shell/README.md

-## VBA_Shell - concept of creating an analogue of the system console based on VBA.
+## VBA_Shell - concept of creating an analogue of the system console based on the VBA environment.
 In this project I will try to present some, perhaps minimal example of creating a console based on the VBA environment.
 It seems that VBA has everything for this, the console - immediate, the ability to create functions and classes, use winapi..
 Why not VBA?
 Let's imagine a console in which we enter
 ```vba